00-00-00-11/Fetus-Deletus/README.md

 ### Features
 * Cross-platform support for Windows and Linux
-* Has features that allow you to Delete all sent messages, all sent messages in Servers, or all sent messages in DM.
+* Has features that allow you to Delete all sent messages Groups, Servers, or a DM.
+* Supports numerical variables (i.e: .d 20 deletes 20 most recent messages)
 * Has an ignore list for both Servers and DM's

 ![](screenshot.png)